thundergolfer/thundergolfer.github.io/collections/_posts/2025-10-26-aws-us-east-1-outage.md

 DynamoDB precipitated all other service failures because it is used by EC2 and caused EC2 to go down, or because a service depended on DynamoDB directly.
 EC2 and DynamoDB are used extensively within AWS for service implementation, thus the wildfire spread to around 70% of all AWS services in the us-east-1 region.

 It is widely known that AWS dogfoods its own cloud services, e.g. DynamoDB, for the implementation of [Amazon.com](http://Amazon.com) *and* other AWS services.
-DynamoDB and EC2 are ‘layer zero’ bedrock services within AWS.
+DynamoDB and EC2 are ‘layer one’[^1] foundation services within AWS.
 If they go down, basically everything else does.

 ## A simple race condition